Profession Calculators

 Accuracy and Disclaimer

-This calculator provides estimates based on national averages and your inputs.
-Actual eviction costs, bad tenant rates, and screening effectiveness vary by market.
-All tenant screening must comply with the Fair Credit Reporting Act (FCRA), Fair Housing Act, and applicable state and local laws.
+This calculator provides estimates based on national averages and probability modeling.
+Actual eviction costs, bad-tenant rates, and screening effectiveness vary by market, property type, and screening criteria.
+All tenant screening must comply with the Fair Credit Reporting Act (FCRA), Fair Housing Act, and applicable state and local anti-discrimination laws.
+This calculator does not constitute legal advice.

 Conclusion